top of page

 • A defibrillator for the village centre (outside the new takeaway Moza shop)

-• Organising events, such as the recent ABBA event, Carol singing at Christmas, Richings Christmas, Centenary events, etc.
+• Organising events, such as Carol singing at Christmas, Centenary events, etc.

 We regularly apply for grants to enhance the community, and Heathrow has funded several projects in Richings Park.